asaltanubes/TFG-Killing-vector-fields/Escrito final/Manifolds/manifolds.typ

 The last piece for constructing a spacetime is adding a notion of magnitude to our vectors and distance.
-This is constructed by adding a tensor field to the spacetime Manifold which we will call the metic.
+This is constructed by adding a tensor field to the spacetime Manifold which we will call the metric.

 The metric defines a dot product between vectors